pagkly/Zed/Investopedia3/Nasdaq Composite Index.md

 Nasdaq Composite Index
 ## What Is the Nasdaq Composite Index?

 The Nasdaq Composite Index is the market capitalization-weighted index of over 2,500 common equities listed on the Nasdaq stock exchange.
-The types of securities in the index include [American depositary receipts](https://www.investopedia.com/terms/a/adr.asp), common stocks, [real estate investment trusts](https://www.investopedia.com/terms/r/reit.asp) (REITs) and [tracking stocks](https://www.investopedia.com/terms/t/trackingstocks.asp), as well as limited partnership interests.
-The index includes all Nasdaq-listed stocks that are not derivatives, preferred shares, funds, [exchange-traded funds](https://www.investopedia.com/video/play/understanding-etfs/) (ETFs) or [debenture](https://www.investopedia.com/terms/d/debenture.asp) securities.
+The types of securities in the index include [[American depositary receipts]](https://www.investopedia.com/terms/a/adr.asp), common stocks, [[real estate investment trusts]](https://www.investopedia.com/terms/r/reit.asp) (REITs) and [[tracking stocks]](https://www.investopedia.com/terms/t/trackingstocks.asp), as well as limited partnership interests.
+The index includes all Nasdaq-listed stocks that are not derivatives, preferred shares, funds, [[exchange-traded funds]](https://www.investopedia.com/video/play/understanding-etfs/) (ETFs) or [[debenture]](https://www.investopedia.com/terms/d/debenture.asp) securities.

 ### Key Takeaways